shadow81627/daim/content/blog/nuxt.md

 ---
-title: Nuxt.js
+title: What is Nuxt?
 date: 2020-09-28T01:40:37.548Z
-description: Build your next Vue.js application with confidence using NuxtJS.
-An open source framework making web development simple and powerful.
+description: The open source framework making web development simple and powerful.
+Build your next Vue.js application with confidence using NuxtJS.
 image: './blog/nuxt.png'
 ---